 Note that your firstname.lastname email address is an additional address, not a separate mail account.
 It will not alter your use of other WSU email addresses in any way.
 All email sent to this new address will be delivered to your current WSU email account.

-Can I use my firstname.lastname to log in to WSU systems and services like Wayne Connect - Powered by Microsoft, Academica, etc.?
+Can I use my firstname.lastname to log in to WSU systems and services like Wayne Connect, Academica, etc.?

 No. Your firstname.lastname is used only for the purposes of email creation and delivery.

 I don't like my firstname.lastname assignment.
 Can I change it?

 You cannot change the firstname.lastname that is assigned to you by the system.

 However, you may create a Personalized Email Name.
 Unlike your firstname.lastname assignment, you have complete control over your WSU Personalized Email Name.
 You may change your Email Name at any time in Wayne Connect by clicking on Account Management.

 If my name changes, will I lose my firstname.lastname email address?

 No. Once you have been assigned a firstname.lastname email address, it is yours for life.
 If your legal name changes, a new firstname.lastname identifier will be created automatically, in addition to your other email addresses.